-Whole-exome sequencing (WES) is a powerful approach which utilises the power of next generation sequencing to identify very rare variants in approximately 1% of our DNA that codes for proteins.
+Whole-exome sequencing (WES) is a powerful approach which utilises the power of next generation sequencing (NGS) to identify very rare variants in approximately 1% of our DNA that codes for proteins.
 This strategy of gene mutation identification is very useful for families with CMT as many of the mutations identified in genes causing CMT have occurred in the protein coding portion of the DNA.
-With this technology we have the ability to sequence over 20,000 genes in a single sequencing experiment.
+With this WES we have the ability to sequence over 20,000 genes in a single sequencing experiment.
 By sequencing key individuals in small nuclear families we can identify all the possible DNA changes in genes for these individuals and then determine which variant is the disease-causing mutation.
-Using this technology we discovered and validated the PDK3 gene (PMID:23297365) and MORC2 gene (PMID:26659848) as the genes responsible of CMTX6 and CMT2Z, respectively.
+Using WES we discovered and validated PDK3 (PMID:23297365) and MORC2 (PMID:26659848) as the genes responsible of CMTX6 and CMT2Z, respectively.
 In collaboration with colleagues at the University of Malaya (Dr Azlina Ahmad Annuar and Dr Nortina Shahrizaila) we have used a combination of gene mapping and WES to identify AHNAK2 gene as a new cause of recessive CMT in a Malaysian family (PMID: 31011849).

 Structural variation and gene dysregulation is a new disease mechanism for inherited peripheral neuropathies

 Although over 80 genes with coding mutations causing IPNs have been found, up to 50% of families remain unsolved after whole exome sequencing.
 As no mutations can be found in the coding DNA of these unsolved families, they are likely due to point mutations in non-coding DNA or structural variation (SV).
 SVs can include copy number variation (CNV), insertions, inversions and translocations.
-Gene dosage alteration of the PMP22 gene through CNV causes the most common IPN, Charcot-Marie-Tooth type 1A (CMT1A).
-Drug compounds are now becoming available for trials to downregulate PMP22 expression.
-Other SVs such as insertions, inversions, and translocations can also alter gene expression by disrupting gene regulation.
-However, this mechanism as a cause of undiagnosed IPNs is unexplored as the proof of pathogenic genomic re-arrangements requires large families with statistical power to establish a disease SV linkage locus.
+Our research has shown that SVs cause IPNs by disrupting gene regulation.